29 FAQs about agents and distributors

 You will also need to address what sales in that territory the agent will receive commission for.

-8. Can I stop an agent selling outside their territory?
+8. Can I stop a sales agent selling outside their territory?

 Yes, provided it is a genuine agency relationship, your agreement can limit the territory within which the agent has the right to sell or the customers the agent is allowed to approach.
 Your lawyer will be able to advise if it is a genuine agency relationship.

-9. Can I stop an agent acting for a competitor as well?
+9. Can I stop a sales agent acting for a competitor as well?

 Yes, provided it is a genuine agency relationship, you can negotiate this as part of your agreement with the agent.
 Your lawyer will be able to advise if it is a genuine agency relationship.

-10. How much control do I have over what my agent does?
+10. How much control do I have over what my sales agent does?

 The degree of control you have will depend on what has been agreed.
 For example, you can agree what products can be offered, what contract terms will be offered to customers and so on.
 You can also agree how the agent should approach customers.